HOW DO I GET STARTED?

 Our BASIC free tool allows you to upload your dataset numerous times, however every time you upload new data, new figures will be generated.
 If you wish to be able to keep track of your gender pay gap changes, you will need to upgrade to our PRO tool.

-Our PRO tool allows you to upload unlimited datasets and keep track of how your gender pay gap changes.
+Our PRO tool allows you to upload unlimited datasets and keep track of how your pay gap changes across your organisation.
+This allows you to look beyond gender and analyse by any employee characteristic.
+Check out our Features page to find out the great things our software can do!
 You can also have unlimited log ins for different managers, advisors or staff to view the analysis should you wish.

 WHAT IS OAXACA BLINDER DECOMPOSITION AND HOW DO YOU INTERPRET IT?